xiaoyinshuang/xiaoyinshuang.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am currently a Tenure-Track Assistant Professor in the [Department of Systems Engineering at Colorado State University](https://www.engr.colostate.edu/se/).
+I am a Tenure-Track Assistant Professor in the [Department of Systems Engineering at Colorado State University](https://www.engr.colostate.edu/se/).
 Before, I was a postdoctoral fellow in the [Walker Department of Mechanical Engineering at the University of Texas at Austin](https://www.me.utexas.edu/) under the supervision of [Dr. Zhenghui Sha](https://www.me.utexas.edu/people/faculty-directory/sha).
 I earned my Ph.D. in Mechanical Engineering from [the University of Texas at Austin](https://www.utexas.edu/) and my M.S. and B.Eng. degrees in Mechanical Engineering from the [University of Electronic Science and Technology of China](https://en.uestc.edu.cn/).
 Before my Ph.D., I gained a year of valuable industry experience at [SAIC Volkswagen in Shanghai](https://volkswagengroupchina.com.cn/en/partner/saicvolkswagen).

 Openings
 ======